+33 2 33 27 54 71

 FRANCE STOP FOR LUNCH!
 MOST PLACES ARE CLOSED FROM 12.00 TO 2 PM

-On your return, don't miss the spectacular Sées cathedral, a masterpiece of Normandy's Gothic art.
-The producer Luc Besson recently shot part of his film Joan of Arc .
-See the antique shop opposite the plaza.
-Then you can reach Alençon again by crossing the magnificent Ecouves forest.
-On your way, you will see the Médavy cross and possibly a tank from the Leclerc division.
-This is a souvenir of the Second Normandy landings, when Alençon was the first town to be liberated by the French Army on 12 August 1944.
+On your way back, don't miss a visit to Sées Cathedral, a masterpiece of Norman Gothic art.
+Director Luc Besson shot part of his film Joan of Arc here, and there's a very nice antique shop just across the street.
+You can return to Alençon through the magnificent Ecouves forest.
+You'll pass by the Croix de Médavy where you'll see a tank from the Leclerc division, a souvenir of the 2nd DB, which made Alençon the first town to be liberated by the French army on August 12, 1944.

 Château de Saint Paterne